anaisneron/skills/process-mapper.md

 **Simplification Rules for Intrants:**
 The goal is to minimize what the client needs to DO manually.
 For every manual input, ask:
-1. Can this be pulled automatically from an existing system? (e.g., Pipedrive field instead of manual entry)
+1. Can this be pulled automatically from an existing system? (e.g., CRM field instead of manual entry)
 2. Can this be derived/calculated from other data? (e.g., "days overdue" = today - invoice_date)
 3. Can this be set once and reused? (e.g., competitor URLs configured once per client)
 4. Can this use a default with override? (e.g., send to assigned person, unless manually changed)